 Surrealist art is some of the most fun and accessible art for students.
 It is so meaty and weird and creative that kids naturally gravitate towards it.
 Not only do my students love Surrealism, but I love to teach it!
 Check out these fun Surrealist games to get your students into the minds of the Surrealist artists.

-This post contains affiliate links which help support the work I do for you on The Art Curator for Kids.
+This post contains affiliate links which help support the work I do for you on Art Class Curator.
 Thank you for your support!

 What is Surrealism?

 Surrealism encompassed a literary, intellectual, and artistic movement that developed in the 1920s and continued through the 1960s.
 Surrealist artists proposed that art should free the individual from the “rational” to express personal desires and release the mind from the shackles of conventional thought.

 Surrealists were influenced by psychoanalyst Sigmund Freud’s theories of the struggle in the human mind between the conscious and the unconscious.